 To reach Heidiland you can take the train from Zurich to Maienfeld.
-There’s a bus from the train station to the Restaurant Heidihof (weekends) and from there reach Heidi Village within 10 minutes by foot.
+There’s a bus from the train station to the Restaurant Heidihof (weekends) and from there reach Heidi Village within 10 minutes on foot.

 Chosen by Mayuri from ToSomePlaceNew

-It is almost impossible to miss out Mt.Titlis from your Switzerland itinerary.
+It is almost impossible to miss out on Mt.Titlis from your Switzerland itinerary.
 This beautiful mountain on Uri Alps is straddled between the cantons of Bern and Obwalden.

 For some reason or the other, Switzerland is long associated with Bollywood movies.
 Mt.Titlis has been the most favourite shooting spot for many Bollywood movies.
-It is evident from a life-size cut outs of actors Kajol and Shahrukh Khan from the famous 1995 movie Dilwale Dulhania Le Jayenge (DDLJ), which is still kept at the entrance of Mt.Titlis.
+It is evident from life-size cutouts of actors Kajol and Shahrukh Khan from the famous 1995 movie Dilwale Dulhania Le Jayenge (DDLJ), which is still kept at the entrance of Mt.Titlis.
 Ever since then, Mt.Titlis has been featured in many Indian movies.
 For this very reason, Mt.Titlis has been the most visited attraction in Switzerland by Indian nationals.

 Bollywood or Hollywood, Mt.Titlis is a great choice if you like mountains.
-And if you don’t have time to visit Jungfrau or Matterhorn, Mt.Titlis is a perfect budget friendly alternative.
+And if you don’t have time to visit Jungfrau or Matterhorn, Mt.Titlis is a perfect budget-friendly alternative.

-With only a 3 hour train ride from Zurich, Mt.Titlis is a perfect choice for a day trip, or a weekend break.
+With only a 3-hour train ride from Zurich, Mt.Titlis is a perfect choice for a day trip, or a weekend break.
 In summer, one can enjoy hiking the endless alpine passes and lakes.
 Come winter, you can indulge in skiing, sledging and snowboarding activities.

 Chosen by Anuradha from Country Hopping Couple

-There are many Switzerland attractions to choose from and one of my favourite is taking a day trip from Lucerne to Mt Pilatus.
+There are many Switzerland attractions to choose from and one of my favourites is taking a day trip from Lucerne to Mt Pilatus.
 I recommend visiting this beautiful mountain via the Golden Round trip option.

 This trip involves 5 different forms of transportation from Lucerne and back including a boat trip across the lake, a cog railway (one of the steepest in the world) a cable car, a gondola and finally a bus.

-Mt Pilatus is definitely one of the must visit places in Switzerland for many visitors.
+Mt Pilatus is definitely one of the must-visit places in Switzerland for many visitors.
 Legend has it that there is a dragon’s lair on the mountain and that giant’s once roamed the area.

-Lucerne is one of the most popular Swiss cities and a must visit on any Switzerland sightseeing tour.
+Lucerne is one of the most popular Swiss cities and a must-visit on any Switzerland sightseeing tour.
 It is definitely one of the top places to visit in Switzerland with over 9 million tourists arriving every year.

 If you are wondering when is the best time to visit Switzerland I can say hand on heart that any time of the year is fabulous in Lucerne!
 Whatever the season it is one of the most beautiful places in Switzerland.
 In winter the mountains surrounding the city glisten with snow and the atmosphere is magical.
 And in summer enjoy a stroll around the city before taking a boat trip across the lake.